seanbaxter/circle/comprehension/comprehension.md

 HLOWRDel ol
 ```

 Slices are implicitly sized by querying the `size` member function on the container.
 After adjusting by the `begin` and `end` indices, the size is divided by `step`, yielding a slice element count.
 The length of the dynamic loop generated at the expansion locus is the minimum of each of the slice counts.
-This conveniences relieves us from having to over-specify ranges, as they can be cooperatively inferred.
+This convenience relieves us from having to over-specify ranges, as they can be cooperatively inferred.

 When the step counter is positive, the begin index is _inclusive_ and the end index is _exclusive_.
 That is, `v[5:10:1]` visits elements 5 through 9, but not 10.

 Negative step counters change the slice semantics in an important way.
 Here, the begin index is _exclusive_ and the end index is _inclusive_.
 This differs from the Python convention for extended slice operators, which is defective in that it provides no way to address the full range of a container using a negative step index. `v[10:0:-1]` visits elements 9 through 0 in descending order.

-Negative begin and end indices indicate steps from the end of the container. -1 means one past the last element in the container, which corresponds with the `.end()` accessor in STL containers. `v[0:-1:1]` visits all members in the container in forward order: -1 codes to one past the last element, and since (for positive steps) the end index is exclusive, we visit the last element, but not further.
+Negative begin and end indices indicate steps from the end of the container. -1 means one past the last element in the container, which corresponds with the `.end()` accessor in STL containers. `v[0:-1:1]` visits all members in the container in forward order: -1 codes to one past the last element, and since (for positive steps) the end index is exclusive, we visit the last element, but no further.

 `v[-1:0:-1]` visits all members in the container in reverse order. -1 codes to one past the the last element.
-When the step size is negative, the begin index is exclusive, so expansion actually starts at the last element and containers towards decreasing indices.
+When the step size is negative, the begin index is exclusive, so expansion actually starts at the last element and continues on towards decreasing indices.
 Python has the wrong inclusive/exclusive treatment of indices for negative step sizes, creating an addressing singularity.

 It's critical to understand that a slice by itself does not create a temporary object.
 The result object of a slice expression is the result object of `*v.begin()`, which is usually an lvalue expression of the container's type.
-You can incorporate this result object into a larger expression like you would any other entity in C++: type and value category conversions operate as expected, you can take the address of the lvalue, you can pass it to other functions, and so on.
+You can incorporate this result object into a larger expression like you would any other entity in C++: type and value category conversions operate as expected; you can take the address of the lvalue, you can pass it to other functions, and so on.
 Only when you hit the expansion locus `...` does the expression get realized into code.
 Expansion in a fold expression reduces the range expression into a single value.
 Expansion in a list comprehension constructs an `std::vector`.
 Expansion in an expression statement converts to void (discarding the result object) and generates an implicit loop over each slice element.

-The slice expression `v[v.size()/2:]` indicates the second-half subset of elements in v, but by itself does not construct a vector of those elements.
-No dynamic memory is allocated at this point; the operation is entirely lazy.
-Only at expansion is storage allocated and the vector created: `[v[v.size()/2:]...]`.
-If the slice expression is expanded in a fold expression, no dynamic memory is allocated at all--the collection is reduced into a single item.

 ### b.
 The `@range` operator